polodev/datawookie/content/home.md

 date = "2017-02-05T07:51:49+01:00"
 title = "Home"
 draft = false
 +++

-{{% summary %}}
-Summary:
-Crab is a clean Hugo theme for websites.
-Its features include responsiveness, nested menu support, two-column layout, tag and blog article support.
-{{% /summary %}}

 Welcome to Crab!
 Crab is a clean Hugo theme for websites.